Mia-acton/SOC-FPGA-VGA-VERILOG/index.md

 The first modification I made was replacing the original stripe-generation logic with my own conditional checks for specific pixel regions.
 I began with the lowest-priority component - the maze grid - and created it by defining rectangular regions line by line using row and column comparisons.
 Once the walls rendered correctly, I added additional sections for the pac-dots, ghosts, and finally Pac-Man.
 This step-by-step restructuring demonstrated how the original template could be adapted from simple coloured stripes into a layered, fully customised VGA image.

+As I developed each part of the scene, I found myself gradually building more confidence with how VGA timing and pixel drawing actually work.
+The ghosts, for example, are made from a combination of small rectangles: one block for the body and smaller ones for the eyes and pupils, each controlled by their own pixel-range conditions.
+Pac-man is a circular region with a triangualr section removed from the mouth, which pushed me to experiment with different mathematical expressions and shape cut-outs.
+Although the code looks long, the logic behind it is surprisingly intuitive - it felt almost like assembling a picture piece by piece, with each new if statement adding another element to the final scene.

 ![Image](maze.png)
 ![Image](wallspacdots.png)
 ![Image](ghosts.png)